jpbullalayao/pokemon-vgc-calc-mcp/README.md

 # Pokémon VGC Damage Calculator MCP Server

-A serverless API built using the Model-Context Protocol (MCP) that provides a standardized interface for performing Pokémon damage calculations using the `@smogon/calc` package.
+A server built using Model-Context Protocol (MCP) that provides AI agents a standardized interface for performing Pokémon damage calculations using the `@smogon/calc` package.

 ## Features